Balaji-Kamineni/Balaji-Kamineni/README.md

- - 👩‍🎓 A B.Tech graduate from IIT Guwahati with ECE major.
+ - 👩‍🎓 A 2023 B.Tech graduate from Institute of Aeronautical Engineering with ECE major.
  - 😀 I interned at Virtusa as PL/SQL Developer, worked with Banking Application System and Query Optimization.
  - 💻 I am a Oracle Certified Proffesional SQL and PL/SQL Developer.
  - 📌 I have enormous interest in Web Develpoment and Data Analytics.